 Legal & Human Resources Services

-Handbooks, Policies and Job Descriptions
+Policies, Handbooks, and Job Descriptions

 In-Services, Training and Webinars

-The WASB staff counsels can review your current contracts or draft new ones, answer contract interpretation questions, draft individual letters of intent for school year support personnel, guide your board through dismissal and nonrenewal proceedings, and represent school boards in contract administration issues.
+The WASB staff attorneys can review your current contracts or draft new ones, answer contract interpretation questions, draft individual letters of intent for school year support personnel, guide your board through dismissal and nonrenewal proceedings, and represent school boards in contract administration issues.

 Your membership allows you to access the WASB’s compensation database which is a powerful tool that contains salary and fringe benefit information from districts throughout the state.
-WASB staff counsels represent school boards in all phases of contract negotiations for teachers and/or support staff.
-For example, a staff counsel may track comparable salary, wage and CPI data, draft proposals, negotiate, and advise districts how to respond to union proposals.
+WASB staff attorneys represent school boards in all phases of contract negotiations for teachers and/or support staff.
+For example, a staff attorney may track comparable salary, wage and CPI data, draft proposals, negotiate, and advise districts how to respond to union proposals.

 Student Expulsion Hearings

-WASB attorneys can either serve to impartially direct expulsion hearing proceedings or be named as a district’s designated hearing officer under section 120.13(1)(e)1.b. of the Wisconsin statues.
-As a designated hearing officer, a WASB attorney would serve as the impartial decision maker and determine whether the administration’s process and recommendation for expulsion should be upheld.
+WASB staff attorneys can either serve to impartially direct expulsion hearing proceedings or be named as a district’s designated hearing officer under section 120.13(1)(e)1.b. of the Wisconsin statues.
+As a designated hearing officer, a WASB staff attorney would serve as the impartial decision maker and determine whether the administration’s process and recommendation for expulsion should be upheld.

 Negotiation, Review, and Drafting of Agreements with Outside Parties

-Open Meetings and Public Records Requests
+Annual Meetings, Open Meetings, Public Records Requests

 Common and union high school districts are required to have annual meetings of the electors and to present the proposed district budget for the upcoming school year.
-WASB attorneys are available to guide boards through their annual budget hearings, parliamentary procedures, annual meetings and the referendum process.
+WASB staff attorneys are available to guide boards through their annual budget hearings, parliamentary procedures, annual meetings and the referendum process.